rapp-project/rapp-api/js/README.md

 ## Synopsis

-Containes RappCloud API modules used for interfering wth RAPP Platform.
+Containes RAPPCloud API modules used for interfering wth RAPP Platform as well as the RAPP Objects.

 ### Dependencies

-You need nodejs and npm.
+To use this JS API you need nodejs and npm.
-To install them run the node_npm_install_script.sh
+You can run the global_deps_install_script.sh located in the root folder to install them along with grunt-cli and mocha which are the global dependencies the API needs for task management and testing.

 After that you can install all the required npm modules (development and production) with: